CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The layer.json file for a corresponding tileset.json describes the tiles that are available in the tree.
 It contains a single json object that is an array.
 Each element of the array holds an array describing available ranges on that level of the tree.

-Below is an example availability for the above Tileset JSON where the availability of levels in the quadtree is 9-13:
+Below is an example availability for the above Tileset JSON where the availability of levels in the quadtree (as there are only x and y ranges) is 9-13:
 ```json
 {
     "available": [